North Cape oil spill: Recovery efforts

-As a result of the severe weather during the time of the spill, the oil spread quickly to the deeper levels of water, making clean up a more difficult and the skimming method less effective.
+As a result of the severe weather during the time of the spill, the oil spread quickly to the deeper levels of water, making cleaning up more difficult and the skimming method less effective.
 Several organizations worked together to create a restoration plan following the spill.
 The primary organizations involved were the National Oceanic and Atmospheric Administration, the United States Fish and Wildlife Service, the Rhode Island Department of Environmental Management, and the United States Coast Guard.
 Captain Patrick A. Turlo was the commander on science for the Coast Guard.
 This was the first oil spill whose damages were to be assessed by the new federal regulations of the Oil Pollution Act of 1990, a law designed to compensate the public for losses resulting from an oil spill.
 Projects included restocking wildlife populations and protecting and enhancing their habitats.
 The total project cost was $117 million.
 This incident and other disturbances have illustrated the need to improve both the ecological and social resilience of coastal environments.
-Many organizations were involved to find a solution to the disaster, and to find a way to clean up all the oil from the deep levels of the bay.
+Many organizations were involved to find a solution to the disaster, and to find a way to clean up all the oil from the deep levels of the sound.